skx/pam_pwnd/README.md

     gcc -fPIC -c sha1.c
     ld -x --shared -o pam_pwnd.so pam_pwnd.o pwn_chk.o sha1.o -lcurl -lpam -lpam_misc -lpamc

+For completeness you can also run the basic test-cases included in the repository, but note that to do that you will require network-access:

+    $ make test
+    ./pam_test
+    ..

+(This might be an issue if you run the tests as part of a build-process upon a CI/CD system which doesn't permit outgoing network access.)

 ## Installation & Configuration

-Once you have compiled the code you should copy the resulting file `pam_pwnd.so` to the appropriate PAM-module directory upon your system.
+Once you have compiled the code you should copy the resulting file `pam_pwnd.so` to the appropriate PAM-directory upon your system.
 In my case that means running this command:

     sudo install pam_pwnd.so  /lib/x86_64-linux-gnu/security/

-The final step is to enable the module, by editing the PAM configuration file.
+The final step is to enable the module, by editing the appropriate PAM configuration file.

-In my case I'm using SSH keys for authentication, so I'm only concerned with ensuring that no known-bad passwords are used with sudo.
+In my case I'm using SSH keys for authentication, and I'm only concerned with ensuring that no known-bad passwords are used with `sudo`.
 I append the following line to `/etc/pamd.d/sudo`:

     auth   required   pam_pwnd.so  try_first_pass